gabymgmg/todo-app/README.md

 ## Containerization

 This project utilizes Docker for containerization, ensuring a consistent environment across development and deployment.
-The `Dockerfile` in the `docker/` directory defines how the Docker image is built.
-For more details, see the [Containerization Documentation](./docs/containerization.md).
+The `Dockerfile` file defines how the Docker image is built.

 ## Deployment to AWS

 The application is deployed to an Amazon EC2 instance, with the database hosted on AWS Relational Database Service (RDS).
 The deployment process involves building and pushing a Docker image to ECR and running it on the EC2 instance.
-For a detailed walkthrough, see the [Deployment Documentation](./docs/deployment.md).
+For a detailed walkthrough.

-## Architecture

-A high-level overview of the application's architecture and component interactions can be found in the [Architecture Documentation](./docs/architecture.md).

-## Setup

-Detailed instructions for setting up the application for both local development and running within a Docker container can be found in the [Setup Documentation](./docs/setup.md).